-Bible verses for: Sin, Seriousness of
+Bible verses about: Sin, Seriousness of

 Looking for more?
 Go to the Library topic for: Sin, Seriousness of

 For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord.